Emperor Mu of Jin: Under Empress Dowager Chu's regency

 In 354, Huan launched a major campaign against Former Qin, but after advancing all the way to the vicinity of Former Qin's capital Chang'an, hesitated on further advancements, and he eventually ran out of food supplies and was forced to withdraw.

-In 356, Huan proposed that the capital be moved back to Luoyang (where it had been until its fall to Han Zhao in 311), but his proposal was rejected.
+In 356, Huan proposed that the capital be moved back to Luoyang (where it had been until its fall to Han-Zhao in 311), but his proposal was rejected.
 He then carried out a campaign against Yao, who was largely in control of the region at the time.
 He dealt Yao some severe losses, and Yao eventually tried to advance west and was defeated and killed by Former Qin.
-Once again in control of the Luoyang region, Huan reproposed his idea to move the capital back to Luoyang, but the imperial government again declined.
+Once again in control of the Luoyang region, Huan re-proposed his idea to move the capital back to Luoyang, but the imperial government again declined.
 Later that year, the Jin vassal Duan Kan (段龕), who was in control of modern Shandong as the Duke of Qi, was defeated by Former Yan's general Murong Ke, and his domain was seized by Former Yan.

 In spring 357, as Emperor Mu had his rite of passage (at age 13), Empress Dowager Chu terminated her own regency, and from that point on, Emperor Mu became officially the decision maker, although effectively, Sima Yu and Huan Wen continued to make the decisions.